gvensan/apidays2025/solace-agent-mesh-workshop.md

 ---

 ## 🤖 5.
-Explore and Install Agents
+Explore Agents

-Try interacting with SAM:
+Now, let’s interact with SAM.

+Enter in the chat area:
 ```
 What agents do you have access to and what are their capabilities?
 ```
 ![SAM Info Agents](sam/sam-info-agents.png)

 You can visualize agent interactions (e.g., **Orchestrator ↔ LLM**) by clicking the **network** icon below any chat response.